 YouTube channel davemicjack uploaded a second video montage of photos showing the Carlisle Scooter Club in the late 1980s and early 1990s.

-RailwayTV’s trailer shows a number of passenger and freight trains working in Carlisle 1990-1993.
+RailwayTV’s trailer shows a number of passenger and freight trains working in the area in 1990-1993.
 Customers can order higher quality DVD and Blu Ray discs of the full film.

 2009 Flooding In Cumbria

 It’s estimated that the Cumbrian floods of 2009 caused £276m of damage.

 YouTube channel naturearoundme caught the moment the River Eden in Carlisle was running very close to the outer flood defences.

 Back to Cumbria page